How does Customs Clearance work?

 What is an EORI number?

-What is a presentation or customs inspection?
+What is a customs inspection?

-Your advantages with Cargoboard
+Your benefits with Cargoboard

 Simple and error-free customs declaration